Terms of Service - Trooli

 • We agreed pre-requisite requirements for the premises with you to carry out the work successfully, and these requirements have not been met.

-• The engineer finds that the fault that you have raised is not related to our Services or equipment, or the reported fault was not present.
+• The engineer finds that the fault that you have raised is not related to our Services or Equipment, or the reported fault was not present.

-• The engineering visit is cancelled by the customer later than two working days before the appointment date.
+• The engineering visit is cancelled by the Customer later than two working days before the appointment date.

-• The issue could have been fixed using guidance already supplied by our Helpdesk over the phone or by email.
-A common cause of reduced service quality is the wireless connection from the router situated within your premises to your device(s).
-Many issues are resolved by connecting your device to the router using an Ethernet lead instead of Wi-Fi, and our Helpdesk will explain how to do this before arranging an engineer visit.
+• The issue could have been fixed using guidance already supplied by our Helpdesk over the phone or by e-mail.
+A common cause of reduced Service quality is the wireless connection from the Router situated within your premises to your device(s).
+Many issues are resolved by connecting your device to the Router using an ethernet lead instead of Wi-Fi, and our Helpdesk will explain how to do this before arranging an engineer visit.

 • An engineer arrives at the premises to carry out the work you requested, but you no longer wish the work to be carried out.

 9.7 Non-availability of our Services.
-We use reasonable endeavours to give you a minimum of five days’ notice by email of necessary maintenance and support work on our network, although this may not always be possible if the problem is urgent or an emergency.
+We use reasonable endeavours to give you a minimum of five days’ notice by e-mail of necessary maintenance and support work on our network, although this may not always be possible if the problem is urgent or an emergency.

-10. Our responsibility to you
+10 Our responsibility to you

 10.1 Problems with our Services.
 We will provide our Services with reasonable skill and care and in accordance with good industry practice.
 If the Trooli Services are unavailable we’ll always look to put things right.
 Our ability to provide the Services is sometimes dependent upon other companies that provide Services to us.
 You acknowledge that there are factors outside of our control which will limit our ability to provide the Trooli Services to you.